Petrified Forest National Park in One Day

 Rainbow Forest Museum

 This museum has information regarding petrified wood, the evolution of this area, a park film, fossil exhibits, and more.
-Finish your one day in Petrified Forest National Park learning about the park’s history.
+Finish your day in Petrified Forest National Park learning about the park’s history.

 A couple more stops along the road include Puerco Pueblo, Newspaper Rock, and Agate House.
 Puerco Pueblo is made up of Puebloan homes that were lived in during 1250-1380 CE.
 Newspaper Rock has more than 650 petroglyphs with some being over 2,000 years old.
 Agate House Trail is a two mile round trip hike that takes you to a pueblo that was reconstructed of petrified wood and has seven rooms.